-The IRS encourages everyone to use their Withholding Calculator to perform a quick "paycheck checkup." at IRS.Gov.
-This checkup is even more important following the recent changes to the tax law vou identify your tax withholding to make sure you have the right amount of tax withheld from your paycheck at work.
+The IRS encourages everyone to use their Withholding Calculator to perform a quick "paycheck checkup."
+This calculator is available at IRS.
+Gov. This checkup is even more important following the recent changes to the tax law for 2018 and beyond.

+The Calculator helps you identify your tax withholding to make sure you have the right amount of tax withheld from your paycheck at work.

 If you are an employee, the Withholding Calculator helps you determine whether you need to give your employer a new Form W-4, Employee's Withholding Allowance Certificate.
 You can use your results from the Calculator to help fill out the form and adjust your income tax withholding.
 If you receive pension income, you can use the results from the calculator to complete a Form W-4P and give it to your payer.